wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 records of these simulations using mostly manual and entirely ad hoc schemes.
 Intuitively, one would imagine that maintaining simulation records for computational processes would be a relatively straightforward problem.
-After all this is a deterministic process existing entirely in silico and is seemingly much simpler than recording in vivo/vitro as with the Fitbit or an experimental apparatus.
+After all, this is a deterministic process existing entirely in silico and is seemingly much simpler than capturing in vivo/vitro data as with the Fitbit or an experimental apparatus.
 In practice, I find that managing numerical simulations and the associated output data is a maintenance nightmare mainly because I generally use ad hoc management schemes.
 This results in fast